Frequently Asked Questions

 The FPD cautions the public about harassment or, other criminal behavior directed at the offender.
 This can result in criminal action against those responsible and endanger the sex offender registration law.
 Sex offender registration laws are under constant scrutiny and legal action.
 Law enforcement agencies make good use of the information provided by registration and does not want to see the law struck down.

-More information on high-risk and lifetime offenders is also available on the North Dakota Attorney General’s website and the Dru Sjodin National Sex Offender public website.
+More details on high-risk and lifetime offenders are available on the North Dakota Attorney General’s website and the Dru Sjodin National Sex Offender public website.